compendio/goldbug-manual/README.md

 ### 9.7 Secret Streams

 It has already been described as innovative in an e-mail client, offering both asymmetric and symmetric forward secrecy.
-The new and so far uniquely implemented function of the Secret Streams can be further appreciated as even more innovative : Secret Streams are, so to speak, a list of temporary keys generated by the password in SMP authentication in the Socialist Millionaire Protocol.
+The new and so far uniquely implemented function of the Secret Streams can be further appreciated as even more innovative: Secret Streams are, so to speak, a list of temporary keys generated by the password in the SMP authentication in the Socialist Millionaire Protocol.
 The SMP process has been extensively described above in the chat section and can also be used for cryptographic calling.

-And now, this breathtaking new feature of the Secret Streams has not seen the world like this yet, satisfying users and getting used to landscape companions - if that phrase is allowed - because it solves the key transfer problem fundamentally: both Users receive a password known only to them in the SMP process through reciprocal contextual cues or just two known secrets.
+And now, this breathtaking new feature of the Secret Streams has not seen the world like this yet, is satisfying users and getting used to companions within the market - if that phrase is allowed - because it solves the key transfer problem fundamentally: both users receive a password known only to them in the SMP process through reciprocal contextual cues or just on commonly known secret.
 Once this authentication has taken place, this password can also be used to derive numerous temporary, ephemeral keys that are the same in both clients, without them having to be transmitted - because SMP authentication is the responsibility of a so-called zero-knowledge process.

 The purpose of the SMP filter is to generate key streams from a secret.
 The secret is mathematically negotiated through the SMP process without it being transmitted as such.
 Thus, the keys of the secret stream function are derived from a zero-knowledge proof!

-The function of the Secret Streams is available for chat, e-mail and also POPTASTIC: Temporary keys that do not have to be transmitted anymore.
-And should represent a small revolution in cryptography, because the password transmission problem would be partially solved.
-Only the SMP secret that was previously used for authentication, not encryption, is required.
+The function of the Secret Streams is available for chat, e-mail and also POPTASTIC: Temporary keys, which do not have to be transmitted anymore!
+Secret Streams should represent a small revolution in cryptography, because the password transmission problem would be partially solved.
+Only the SMP secret that was previously used for authentication, not yet for encryption, is required.

 Figure: Implementation of secret streams in the extended SMP protocol